 However, Google Ads isn’t just about paid search; you also can serve your ads on:

-On the other hand, Facebook Ads provides you with paid social advertising.
+On the other hand, Facebook Ads provides you with paid advertising.
 As Facebook has changed its algorithm settings, particularly for Facebook retargeting, it’s more complicated than ever to get your products in front of customers organically.

 This is where your paid social campaign comes in.
-With Facebook Ads, you pay to get your ads in front of customers on major social networks rather than them finding you organically.
+With Facebook Ads, you pay to get your ads/google ads in front of customers on major social networks rather than them finding you organically.

 As you may know, Facebook isn’t just putting ads on your newsfeed.
 Some other channels that you can advertise are: